 Put the love of both above everything else and you will find that even though the way you honeymoon differs the honeymooning will continue.

 Both husband and wife need to make adjustments to lead a happy life and be in harmony at home.

-Mahatria says.
-When two people come together, they need to understand that it is two different kinds of conditionings from the past that come together.
-People’s experiences dictate their expressions of love and it varies from one person to another.
+Mahatria says, when two people come together, they need to understand that it is two different kinds of conditionings from the past that come together.
+Know more about the key ingredients that make your new relationship a happy one!